dtrosien/actor-raft/README.md

 - client integration test
 - implement and test snapshot capabilities with log compactor
+- implement install_snapshot rpc, which send snapshot files over to newly added or erased nodes to

 - more integration tests
 - more unit tests